 Entered for the Cal bred restricted Rancho Santa Fe Stakes, Snow Chief won the six furlong Del Mar event by a comfortable one and three quarters lengths.
 A week later he went straight to the grade one Del Mar Futurity, finishing third to Tasso in the one mile race.
 Tasso would go on to become the Eclipse Award Champion Two Year Old, so this result was certainly no disgrace.

 October 2 was the opening day for the Oak Tree meet at Santa Anita and also the day of Snow Chief’s next appearance.
-He wound up second by a neck to Louisiana Slew in the Sunny Slope Stakes, giving the winner four pounds in the weights.
+He finished second by a neck to Louisiana Slew in the Sunny Slope Stakes, giving the winner four pounds in the weights.
 Coming back eleven days later for the grade one Norfolk Stakes at eight and one-half furlongs, Snow Chief would score his first win at the upper level of competition.
 There were to be many more to come.

 Snow Chief won the restricted for Cal breds B.J.
 Ridder Stakes as the high weight in the race and then moving to Hollywood Park was upset by Darby Fair in the Hoist The Flag Stakes.
-The Hollywood Futurity on December 15 was next and Snow Chief would rebound in impressive fashion, taking the grade one race by a commanding six lengths at the wire.
+The Hollywood Futurity on December 15 was next and Snow Chief rebounded in impressive fashion, taking the grade one race by a commanding six lengths at the wire.
 He powered his way to the lead around the far turn and drew away from the field in the very good time of 1:34 1/5.
 Among the colts he beat that day was Ferdinand.
 These two would meet again.

 A season of five wins from nine starts, including a pair of grade one wins, were not only good enough to be named as the top two year old California bred colt, but also as the overall Champion California Horse of the Year.
-Stute and the Sunshine Boys would now set their sights on the upcoming classics with high hopes for their obviously talented colt.
+Stute and the Sunshine Boys now set their sights on the upcoming classics with high hopes for their obviously talented colt.

-Snow Chief then reinforced his reputation from his first journey eastward for the grade one Florida Derby.
+Snow Chief then reinforced his reputation with his first journey eastward for the grade one Florida Derby.
 The race was run on March 1 that year.
 Badger Land joined him in the field and the two California invaders dominated the race from the middle of the back stretch to the wire.
 Snow Chief led his foe by one and three-quarters lengths.
 Third in the race was the highly regarded Mogambo.

 Jetting back to his native state, Snow Chief was now preparing to complete a very unique double in racing.
 The big California race for three year olds has always been the Santa Anita Derby.
 Snow Chief was aiming to win this race to add to his already stellar resume.
 Waiting for him was the ever improving Ferdinand and the inform Variety Road.
-Snow Chief took command of the pace from the break, set reasonable fractions along the back stretch and pulled away from the field to win by a widening six lengths from Icy Groom.
-Ferdinand would finish third.
+Snow Chief took command of the pace from the break, set reasonable fractions along the back stretch and pulled away from the field to win by a widening six lengths over Icy Groom.
+Ferdinand finished third.

 The double of the Florida and Santa Anita Derbies is a rare accomplishment that will likely never be duplicated.
 The two races are now run so close to each other on the racing calendar that it is now impossible to have a horse on the Kentucky Derby trail compete in both, let alone win the two races.
 In 1986 the races were run a month apart.

 Groovy would charge out of the gate outside of Snow Chief and assume command of the pace along the front stretch into the first turn.
 Snow Chief lay fourth at this point.
-Snow Chief chased the leaders along the back stretch and into the far turn where he would make a move to stick his head in front midway through the turn.
+Snow Chief chased the leaders along the back stretch and into the far turn where he made a move to stick his head in front midway through the turn.
 However the fast fractions set by Groovy, 45 1/5 for the first half mile and 1:10 1/5 for six furlongs, would be Snow Chief’s undoing.
 He was swallowed up by the late closers at the top of the stretch and had nothing left for the run down the home lane.
-Ferdinand would pull away from the pack that passed Snow Chief and win the “Run For The Roses” for his esteemed trainer Charlie Whittingham.
+Ferdinand drew away from the pack that passed Snow Chief and won the “Run For The Roses” for his esteemed trainer Charlie Whittingham.
 Snow Chief faded to eleventh.

 The Sunshine Boys and Mel Stute were obviously disappointed.
 When Stute went to check his colt the following morning, he was baffled as to why he did not run on.
 Charlie Whittingham just happened to come over while Stute was inspecting Snow Chief and said to his friend “Throw that race out.
 I ran a filly in the Oaks and she ran seventh.
 It was probably the track.
 If you want to go in the Preakness, then go.”
 After checking their colt out thoroughly, the team decided to get ready for the Preakness Stakes two weeks later at Pimlico.

 Snow Chief had earned a rest.
 However it was not be a long rest as the grade two Silver Screen Handicap was to be run on July 5.
 Also entered in the race was undefeated filly Melair.
-This extremely fast California bred filly by unheralded sire Debonair Roger would set a then world record for a filly racing at one mile in the race.
+This extremely fast California bred filly by unheralded sire Debonair Roger set a then world record for a filly racing at one mile in the race.
 She won the race by six and one-half lengths in a time of 1:32 4/5.
-Southern Halo would finish second with Snow Chief third.
+Southern Halo finished second with Snow Chief third.
 Snow was giving the winner twelve pounds and Southern Halo fourteen pounds in the weights.

-After a bone chip was discovered in the right knee of Snow Chief, he would undergo arthroscopic surgery to repair the damage.
+A bone chip was discovered in the right knee of Snow Chief, so he would undergo arthroscopic surgery to repair the damage.
 He came back in time for the Malibu Stakes and a reunion with old foe Ferdinand.
 Ferdinand was in receipt of four pounds from Snow Chief and used the weight allowance to good advantage as he won the grade two seven furlong event by one and a quarters lengths.

-That was the last race of the year for Snow Chief but he had done enough in the opinions of the voters for the Eclipse Award Champion Three Year old honour.
+That was the last race of the year for Snow Chief but he had done enough in the opinions of the voters for the Eclipse Award Champion Three Year Old honour.
 His record of nine starts with six wins, three of which were grade one races, and one second and one third place finish were strong enough to take the award.